Do you experience back pain after practicing your guitar for extended periods of time?

 The solution is simple:

 You need something to step on so your leg is slightly raised up, which in turn raises your instrument.
 A guitar footstool can easily accomplish this, but, honestly, it can be anything that you can step on.
 A stack of books will work just as well.
-I normally use whatever is nearby, which ends up being an Xbox most of the time.

-Just like this video below between 0:55 - 1:18, you can see what I use to step on to bring the guitar closer to me.
+Just like in this video below between 0:55 - 1:18, you can see what I use to step on to bring the guitar closer to me.